Bodger & Badger

 Bodger & Badger is a BBC children's comedy programme written by Andy Cunningham, first broadcast in 1989.
 It starred Cunningham as handyman Simon Bodger and his talking badger companion.
-The programme was spawned from some appearances the double act made in 1988 as part of the Saturday morning BBC1 children's programme On the Waterfront.
+The programme originated from some appearances the duo first made together in 1988 as part of the Saturday morning BBC One children's programme On the Waterfront.

 Plot

-The programme followed the exploits of Simon Bodger and his puppet companion, Badger, a badly-behaved badger with a proclivity for mashed potato.
+The programme followed the exploits of Simon Bodger and his puppet companion, Badger, a badly behaved but friendly and cheerful badger with a proclivity for mashed potato and huge mess.
 The first four series focused on Bodger's jobs as a handyman and his attempts to hide Badger from his superiors.
 Series 1 was set at Troff's Nosherama, a café where Bodger worked as a cook.
 Series 2 and 3 were set at Letsby Avenue Junior School.
 Series 4 was set at Chessington World of Adventures, a real theme park in Surrey.

-From series 5, the character Mousey was introduced, a puppeted mouse with a fondness for cheese.
+From series 5, the character Mousey was introduced, a puppet mouse with a fondness for cheese.
 The show was now set at Bodger's rented home and later his B&B hotel.
 Series 5-7 rarely mentioned Bodger's employment, suggesting he was now unemployed.
-The later series still focused on Bodger's attempts to hide Badger from figures of authority, his landlady from Series 5-7 and the tourist information officer in series 9.
+The later series still focused on Bodger's attempts to hide Badger from figures of authority, his landlady from Series 6-7 and the tourist information officer in series 9.
 These later episodes increased the slapstick humour with prominent comic sound effects and incidental music.

+According to Andy Cunningham, the programme ended when the Head of BBC Children's Programmes, Christopher Pilkington (who had initially commissioned the show in 1989) left his post.
+Cunningham did not mind, as he said he was struggling for inspiration for things to do with mashed potato towards the end of the show's run.

 Theme song

-The programme had a memorable theme song sung by children.
+The programme's theme song is sung by children.
 The music was composed by Peter Gosling and the lyrics written by Andy Cunningham.
 Various edits of the song were used over the years, with the full version used on the end credits of some episodes from 1989 to 1991.